The voices and perspectives of women are integral to telling the stories of our country, its culture and communities.

 • A 50% participation rate for women filmmakers in the talent development area.

 In 2015, when we launched our gender policy, we set a target of 50% participation rate for women filmmakers across professional development initiatives.
 Since 2015, we have met or exceeded the 50% target, not just across professional development grants, but across all our talent development grants.
+In the 2016/17 year, women filmmakers made up 62% of people attached to approved Fresh Shorts funding.

 - professional development awards